 The momentum will only keep building.
 Change is coming.
 You can feel it.
 The movement continues.
 Learn more here.

-I don’t want this post to turn into an all over-the-map ramble, but I do also want to mention one other phrase that’s irked me at times.
+I don’t want this post to turn into an all over-the-map ramble, but I do also want to mention a phrase that’s irked me.
 It fits with this post’s theme.

 It’s this one – oh, they’re just kids.